pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 ```
 I can start to look for the flag after setting a better shell with `python3 -c 'import pty; pty.spawn("/bin/bash")'`.
 ## Target machine enumeration
-First of all, let's look at the flag which is generally located in the home folder of one of the users of the machine:
+First, let's look at the flag which is generally located in the home folder of one of the users of the machine:
 ```
 app@cozyhosting:/app$ ls -l /home ls -l /home